SEO 2024 Glossary - Full Terminology

 • An listing is a more complete listing that includes more information about the business, which makes it more valuable for SEO and overall user experience.

-• While the citations are important for local visibility, the full listings with up-to-date information and reviews can greatly improve your ranking in local searches.
+• While the citations are important for local visibility, the complete listings with up-to-date information and reviews can greatly improve your ranking in local searches.

 Local 3-Pack